gcallah/MiscWriting/AI/AIAlchemists.md

 little of the stuff on earth is devoted to useful computation.
 This is even more true when we consider all the dumb matter in the earths midst."
 (Kurzweil, 259)

+And like the alchemy of old "delivers Nature from its own laws" (130), so does the new alchemy: "The laws of physics are not repealed by intelligence, but they effectively evaporate in its presence."
+(Kurzweil, 260)

 Eliade himself explicitly recognized that the alchemist's dream has not died with the death of alchemy: " the idea of a new Epoch, crystallized around the myth of